Tooth Extraction Melbourne FL

 Simple extractions are performed when the crown of a tooth is easily visible above the gum line and the tooth is not broken into multiple components.
 The dentist can simply loosen the tooth and then remove it with forceps.
 No further actions are needed during the removal process.

-A surgical extraction can be a bit more complicated.
-If a tooth has broken off at or below the gum line or has failed to erupt, a surgical extraction may be needed.
+A surgical tooth extraction can be a bit more complicated.
+If a tooth has broken off at or below the gum line or has failed to erupt, a surgical tooth extraction may be needed.
 The dentist must cut your gums to surgically remove the tooth or any fragments of tooth material that may be remaining.
-The cost of a surgical extraction is a bit higher than that of a simple extraction because of the complexity of the procedure.
+The cost of a surgical tooth extraction is a bit higher than that of a simple tooth extraction because of the complexity of the procedure.

 After-extraction Home Care